 Authlogics Password Security Management

-Password Security Management (PSM) is a comprehensive auditing, reporting and real-time monitoring and altering suite designed to ensure that your passwords are safe, secure and comply with regulations.
-It protects against common identity-based attacks (e.g. phishing, keylogging etc) and reduces the password burden for users while also reducing helpdesk costs.
+Password Security Management (PSM) is a comprehensive auditing, real-time protection and remediation suite designed to ensure that your passwords are safe, secure and comply with regulations.
+It protects against common identity-based attacks (e.g. phishing, keylogging etc) and reduces the password burden for users.
+Helpdesk and lost productivity costs are further reduced via a One Time Code protected Self Service Portal which empowers users to securely manage their own account.

-PSM is non-intrusive and quick to deploy and ensures that all users have a password which complies with NIST SP 800-63B policy guidelines.
-It validates password changes in real-time, and retrospectively, using a combination of granular policy controls, a rules engine, a custom blacklist and heuristics.
-It is also powered by the Authlogics Password Breach Database which contains over 2 billion previously compromised credentials to keep your Active Directory safe and compliant.
+PSM goes beyond NIST SP 800-63B policy guidance by validating password changes in real-time and well as retrospectively.
+It is non-intrusive and quick to deploy and includes a combination of granular policy controls, a rules engine, a custom blacklist and heuristics.
+PSM is powered by the Authlogics Password Breach Database which contains over 2 billion previously compromised credentials to keep your Active Directory safe and compliant.

 Password Security Management Components